MarcusHoltz/marcusholtz.github.io/_posts/2024-03-19-fedora-repository-local-mirror-over-LAN.md

 * * *

-## Permanently mount the fedoraLocalRepo network share

-With everything working correctly, we can now make sure our network mount attaches at boot.

-### Instead of fstab, Systemd
+### Instead of autofs, Systemd

 We can start this mount as a service using Systemd.
+No need to install anything.

 Using automount will also auto-un-mount the share as well.